Erie Freeze: History

 Prior to the arrival of the Freeze, Erie, Pennsylvania had one other indoor football team, the Erie Invaders of the Indoor Football League, back in 2000.
-The Freeze played well in the league's inaugural season, earning a 9-1 regular season record and winning a semifinal playoff game against the Canton Legends.
+The Freeze played well in the league's inaugural season, earning a 9–1 regular season record and winning a semifinal playoff game against the Canton Legends.
 With the victory, the Freeze earned the right to host the league's first American Bowl (the league's championship game) against the Richmond Bandits.
-However, the Freeze lost the game 56-30, in part because of six interceptions by quarterback David Dinkins, who played much of the game with a corneal abrasion.
+However, the Freeze lost the game 56–30, in part because of six interceptions by quarterback David Dinkins, who played much of the game with a corneal abrasion.
 Dinkins, who had been on the roster of the Buffalo Bills of the National Football League, as a utility player, was named the 2005 AIFL MVP with a 60% completion rate, along with 3,000+ passing yards and 812 rushing yards.
 In addition, head coach Mike Esposito was named 2005 AIFL Coach of the Year.

 The Freeze took necessary steps to prepare themselves for another championship run in 2006, which included the re-signings of Dinkins (Quarterback), Johnathan Sitter (Center), JR Cipra (Kicker), Eugene Padgett (Defensive Back), Chris Blackshear (Defensive Back), Dave Smith (Defensive Line), and Donte Pimpleton (Wide Receiver).
 Despite signing a three-year contract extension with the team, Mike Esposito did not re-join the Freeze, instead accepting a job as the head coach of the Odessa Roughnecks of the Intense Football League, an indoor football league based in Texas.
 On Friday, January 6, 2006, the Freeze named Jerry "The Condo" Crafts as the team's new head coach.
 Crafts played several years as an offensive lineman for the Buffalo Bills, and later for the XFL's Los Angeles Xtreme and the Arena Football League's Buffalo Destroyers.

-On March 31, 2006, the Freeze managed to set some records during their 62-6 onslaught over the Steubenville Stampede.
+On March 31, 2006, the Freeze managed to set some records during their 62–6 onslaught over the Steubenville Stampede.
 Freeze defensive back Sam Reynolds recorded a league regular single game record with four interceptions.
 Also, the Freeze defense recorded 9 turnovers and held the Stampede to a league low 6 points.

-On April 7, 2006, the Freeze was handed their first regular season loss by the Huntington Heroes, 55-33.
+On April 7, 2006, the Freeze was handed their first regular season loss by the Huntington Heroes, 55–33.

 On April 17, 2006, the Freeze organization made a sudden change at the head coach position.
 Defensive coordinator David Arnold was named head coach for the remainder of the 2006 season.
-Today, he remains at the head coaching helm.